PacificBiosciences/pb-benchmarks/README.md

 # pb-benchmarks

 The provenance of benchmark datasets and the resulting statistics are tracked in this readme.
 This readme provides the information required to reproduce the results.
-If questions/concerns arise, please open an issue.
+If questions/concerns arise, please contact support@pacb.com.

 Application note: https://www.pacb.com/wp-content/uploads/Application-brief-Comprehensive-human-genomic-variant-detection-with-HiFi-long-read-sequencing.pdf